simnalamburt/css-in-js-benchmark/README.md

 CSS-in-JS benchmark
 ========
-Benchmarks of vairous CSS-in-JS libraries
+Benchmarks of vairous CSS-in-JS libraries.
+THis project is fork of [react-native-web].

 ```bash
 yarn